MicrosoftDocs/defender-docs/exposure-management/exposure-insights-overview.md

 You can drill down into individual metric recommendations to remediate them.
 Metric scores go up as recommendations are remediated.

-Use metrics to assess an initiative's exposure status, and identify exposed areas or areas that don't meet internal standards.
+Use metrics to assess an initiative's exposure status and identify exposed areas or areas that don't meet internal standards.
 This information can be used to prioritize efforts around risk mitigation.

 Metrics are only shown if underlying data for the metric is available.